 Do you or your child really need a violin teacher?
 Yes!
-A violin teacher is the ideal person to help you establish good playing habits and to enable you achieve your full potential as a musician.
-Even adults with busy schedules find it helpful to take lessons once or twice a month to receive assistance with violin technique.
+A violin teacher can help you establish good playing habits and enable you to achieve your full potential as a musician.
+Even adults with busy schedules find it helpful to take lessons once or twice a month to help them with violin technique.

-When selecting a violin teacher for you or your child, remember that teaching styles and personalities differ.
+When you’re looking for a violin teacher for yourself or your child, remember that teaching styles and personalities differ.
 Some teachers may work well with some individuals and not others.
-An ideal teacher is one who will not only provide you with a solid foundation of violin technique, but also one who will teach you in a manner that motivates and inspires you as a musician.
+An ideal teacher is one who will not only provide you with a solid foundation of violin technique, but also one who will motivate and inspire you as a musician.

-- Seek violin teacher recommendations from friends, other violin students, music stores, and local schools (school music teachers are a good source of referrals).
+- Recommendations.
+Get violin teacher recommendations from friends, other violin students, music stores, and local schools (school music teachers are a good source of referrals).

-- Contact local music teacher organizations for referrals (e.g. in the United States, members of the Music Teachers National Association or the American String Teachers Association; in Canada, the Canadian Federation of Music Teachers' Associations; and in Europe, the European String Teachers Association.
+- Music teacher organizations.
+Contact local music teacher organizations for referrals Sample organizations: in the United States, Music Teachers National Association or the American String Teachers Association; in Canada, the Canadian Federation of Music Teachers' Associations; and in Europe, the European String Teachers Association.
 If you’re interested in Suzuki Violin, most Suzuki Associations have an online "find a Suzuki teacher" directory.
 Sample: Suzuki Assocation of the Americas (USA and Canada), European Suzuki Association or Suzuki Music Australia.

 - References.
-Once you have a list of prospective violin teachers for references, and evaluate their credentials.
+Once you have a list of prospective violin teachers, ask each one for references, and evaluate their credentials.
 Who did they study with?
-Do they ever perform on the violin?
+Do they ever perform professionally on the violin?
 How long have they been teaching?
 What level or age of students do they generally teach?
-What approach to the study of the violin do they take? (e.g. is there a particular violin methodology they favor?)
+What approach to the study of the violin do they take?
+Is there a particular violin methodology they favor?
 What are their expectations of students?

 Once lessons begin, it's important to ask yourself: are you or your child motivated by this violin teacher?
 Are violin lessons a positive experience, or are they discouraging?
 Effective teaching is very personal experience, so if you or your child are uncomfortable or don’t quite connect with the personality and teaching style of the teacher, find another violin teacher!